dhicks/orus/paper/oru_paper.md

 # Acknowledgments #

+Thanks to Duncan Temple Lang and Jane Carlen for advice on the analytical approaches used in this study.

+# Author contributions #

+DJH is responsible for conceptualization, data curation, formal analysis, investigation, methodology, project administration, resources, software, validation, visualization, writing - original draft, and writing - review & editing.

+# Competing interests and funding #

 DJH's postdoctoral fellowship at UC Davis was funded by a gift to the university from Elsevier.
 The funder had no influence on the design, data collection, analysis, or interpretation of this study.

-Thanks to Duncan Temple Lang and Jane Carlen for advice on the analytical approaches used in this study.
+# Data availability #

+Unless otherwise noted, all data used in this project was retrieved from Scopus, using either the web interface or application programming interface (API), between November 2018 and June 2019.
+Due to intellectual property restrictions the data cannot be made publicly available.
+Some downstream analysis files may be provided upon request.
+All code used in data collection and analysis is available at <https://github.com/dhicks/orus>.

 # References #